DeepWear: Adaptive Local Offloading for On-Wearable Deep Learning

-We use TensorFlow~\cite{TensorFlow}, one of the most popular machine learning frameworks, to run deep learning tasks on both wearables and handhelds.
-To allow TensorFlow to use mobile GPU for performance acceleration, we use the open-source library RSTensorFlow~\cite{rstensorflow} that extends TensorFlow onto mobile GPU.
-We use Bluetooth for the data transfer between wearable and handheld due to Bluetooth's wide availability on wearable and its energy efficiency.
-Also Google has recommended it as the proper way of performing data communication on wearable devices~\cite{DataLayer}.
-To ensure reproducibility, all experiments are carried out by fixing the distance between the wearable and handheld (0.5m) unless otherwise specified.
+\textbf{Experimental setup.} We use a Nexus 6 smartphone running Android 7.0 as the handheld device, and an LG Watch Urbane as the (real) wearable device.
+We also use an old phone, Galaxy S2 released in 2011, to emulate head-mount devices such as Vuzix M1000~\cite{M1000} that shares hardware similar to Galaxy S2.
+Table~\ref{tab:hardware} elaborates the hardware specifications of these three devices used in this study.
+We use TensorFlow~\cite{TensorFlow} and an open-source library RSTensorFlow~\cite{rstensorflow} to support running DL tasks on mobile CPU and GPU.
+We use Bluetooth for the data transfer between wearable and handheld due to Bluetooth's wide availability on wearable and its energy efficiency. \footnote{Also Google has recommended it as the proper way of performing data communication on wearable devices~\cite{DataLayer}.} For energy measurement, we build the power model for the smartphone by using the Monsoon Power Meter~\cite{Monsoon} (following a high-level approach of component-based power modeling~\cite{conf/codes/ZhangTQWDMY10}), or obtain the model from the literature~\cite{conf/mobisys/LiuCQGLWC17} for smartwatch.
+All experiments are carried out by fixing the distance between the wearable and handheld (0.5m) unless otherwise stated.